Cyb3rCarr0t/Cyb3rCarr0t/README.md

 - 👋 Hi, I’m @Cyb3rCarr0t
-- 👀 I’m interested in becoming a software engineer!
+- 👀 I’m interested in becoming a software developer!
 - 🌱 I’m currently learning how to use technologies like Svelte, React, and more.
 - 💞️ I’m looking to collaborate on open-source projects.
 - 📫 How to reach me: carolina.mascitti@gmail.com